 Another perplexing winner is Elfriede Jelinek of Austria Continue reading Elfriede Jelinek, Nobel Prize winner

-In all areas over the past two centuries, mankind has made mind-blowing advancements—especially in technology and healthcare.
-Our lives are more convenient than ever before with all that the world has to offer at our fingertips.
-So, why do so many people need medication Continue reading Side Effects of Civilizing
+In all areas over the past two centuries, mankind has made mind-blowing advancements—especially notable in computing technologies and healthcare.
+With all that the world has to offer at our fingertips, our lives are more convenient than ever before.
+So, why do so many people need medication Continue reading Are Psychiatric Issues Side Effects of Civilizing?

 The story in Side Effects reveals differences between Great Britain and America in attitudes toward medicine.
 In America, we want a pill for everything: a pill to lose weight, a pill to ease anxiety, a pill to focus, a pill to sleep, a pill to lower cholesterol, a pill to eradicate pain.

 Pills are often talked about among teachers in break rooms, between parents on playgrounds, and among my fellow bridge players.
 Recently, as I was trying to concentrate on making a bid during an intense game, my playing partner was casually discussing a recent prescription.

 Yet, we are all aware how addiction to certain prescription drugs have wrecked havoc on people’s lives.
 During a family friend’s college years, he received his Adderal medication, prescribed for ADHD (Attention-Deficit/Hyperactivity Disorder), in the mail on a regular basis, which his mother disguised in mint wrappers.
 Otherwise, his fellow college students would be scrambling over the elixir of focus.